mietek/halcyon-website/pages/index.md

 ### Features

-- **Simple.**  Halcyon can deploy any Haskell application with a single command, building any required dependencies on the fly.
+- **Simple.**  Halcyon can deploy any Haskell application with a single command, building all required dependencies on the fly.

 - **Fast.**  All build results are archived in layers, which means incremental builds can be deployed in under 30 seconds.